I2Djs/awesome-i2djs/README.md

 ## Projects using I2Djs

 ### Open source
-- [Covid-19 Dashboard for India ](https://github.com/nswamy14/I2DJS-COVID-INDIA) - Repo of Covid-19 Dashboard consisting of several widgets/visualizations created using I2Djs
+- [Covid-19 Dashboard for India ](https://github.com/nswamy14/I2DJS-COVID-INDIA) - Repo of Covid-19 Dashboard consisting of several complex widgets/visualizations

 ### Showcases
 - [Covid-19 Dashboard for India](https://i2djs-covidindia.in) - A visual representation of the impact of Covid-19 on various states and districts in India